 The 35-Year-Old Dish “Orange Chicken” Once Brought Fire To American Chinese Food

 According to the U.S. “World Journal” comprehensive report, the American Chinese fast food chain “Panda Express” signature dish, “Orange Chicken,” turned 35 years old on the 15th.

-The “Orange Chicken,” also known as “Orange Chicken” is a classic invention of American Chinese cuisine.
-The “Panda Express” “Orange Chicken” is a significant contributor to the long-running take-out craze for Chinese food across the United States.
+"Orange Chicken," as it is commonly called, is a traditional creation of Chinese cuisine in the United States.
+The "Panda Express" "Orange Chicken" has played a major role in the long-running Chinese takeout trend in the United States.

+The 35-Year-Old Dish “Orange Chicken” Once Brought Fire To American Chinese Food